Milpitas station: Station layout

 The Milpitas station complex is located near the intersection of East Capitol Avenue and the Montague Expressway, near the south border of Milpitas.
 The BART tracks run roughly north–south in a trench below street level, with two 700 ft-long side platforms.
 The station building is approximately 430x160 feet, with an undulating roofline and three large circular skylights.
 Entrances are on the east and west sides of the station building, near its southern end, leading to a central corridor.
 Fare control areas are on opposite sides of the corridor; both have stairs and escalators to the platform, with elevators in the north fare control area.

 The BART station features stained glass windows by BJ Katz and Chris Klein, titled Ethos of Imagination, above the main entrance.
 Twenty support columns along the platforms are encased in ceramic tiles by Amy Trachtenberg, titled Ecstatic Voyaging, patterned after the ikat dyeing technique.

 The light rail tracks are elevated above East Capitol Avenue, running approximately northwest–southeast.
 A mezzanine is located under the single island platform, with stairs and an elevator to the median of East Capitol Avenue at South Milpitas Boulevard.
-A pedestrian bridge leads from the west side of the BART building (with escalators and an elevator) southwest to the light rail mezzanine.
+A pedestrian bridge leads from the light rail mezzanine northwest to the west side of the BART building where escalators and an elevator lead to the plaza.